 First aid is available in the school and first aid boxes are available in the main office.
-The names of the first aiders/appointed person/s for Earley St Peter's are in the Health and Safety Statement.
+The names of the first aiders/appointed person/s for Earley St Peter's CE Primary School are appended within the First Aid Policy.